Role: Lead Software Engineer

 Collaborators: Anna Henson, Catherine Luo, Jessica Mendenbach

-Body, My Body is a music video that I and 3 other teammates produced for the independent performance artist group, Slowdanger.
+Body, My Body is a music video that our team produced for the independent performance artist group, Slowdanger.

 The overall message behind the song is that bodies are always deteriorating, so we wanted to use the technology in this project to emphasize that fragility.
 The video features several different types of motion and image capture technologies to be able to represent the physicality of the performers but also in a way that allowed us to add our own manipulations.